-SMMU support for TLB maintenance messages that are broadcast from the PE is optional, but ARM recommends that support is implemented.
+SMMU support for TLB maintenance messages that are broadcast from the PE is optional, but Arm recommends that support is implemented.
 These messages convey TLB invalidations from certain TLBI instructions on PEs.

-The ARM architecture [4] requires invalidation broadcasts to affect other PEs or agents in the same Inner Shareable domain.
+The Armv8.0 architecture [4] requires invalidation broadcasts to affect other PEs or agents in the same Inner Shareable domain.
+Armv8.4 [5] adds support for a PE to issue broadcast TLB invalidation operations to the Outer Shareable domain as well as the existing behavior of issuing to the existing Inner Shareable domain.
 Broadcast TLB invalidate messages convey one or more of an address, an ASID or a VMID as required for a given invalidation operation, the scope defined by a translation stage to be affected and the translation regime in which the TLB entries are tagged.
 Support for broadcast invalidation is indicated by SMMU_IDR0.BTM.